jtimberman/ucspi-tcp/README.md

 The following platforms are supported, and tested via Test Kitchen.

-* Ubuntu 10.04, 12.04, 14.04
-* Debian 7.6
-* CentOS 5.10, 6.5
+- Ubuntu / Debian
+- RHEL / Fedora

 This cookbook may work on other versions of these platform / platform families with or without modification.

 The following platforms are supported on a best effort basis.

-* ArchLinux
+- ArchLinux
-* Gentoo
+- Gentoo

 ## Cookbooks

-* build-essential: for source recipe
+- build-essential: for source recipe
-* pacman: for AUR installation on ArchLinux
+- pacman: for AUR installation on ArchLinux

 # Attributes

-* `node['ucspi']['install_method']`: the method of installation, which tells the default recipe which recipe to load. default is `package` for most platforms, and `source` for RHEL.
+- `node['ucspi']['install_method']`: the method of installation, which tells the default recipe which recipe to load. default is `package` for most platforms, and `source` for RHEL.
 It is `aur` for ArchLinux as Arch doesn't have ucspi-tcp package in the default repositories.
-See __Usage__ below.
+See **Usage** below.
-* `node['ucspi']['bin_dir']`: location of the installed binaries. the default is `/usr/bin` for package and aur install methods, and `/usr/local/bin` for source installs.
+- `node['ucspi']['bin_dir']`: location of the installed binaries. the default is `/usr/bin` for package and aur install methods, and `/usr/local/bin` for source installs.

 # Usage